saicaca/fuwari/src/content/posts/covuni-experienc-draft.md

 # Week 2

 The focus for the second week was AI used in games.
-The major why the specific AI techniques used is their performance cost.
+The major reason why the specific AI techniques used is their performance cost.
 They're proven to work well on all kinds of hardware while also giving the illusion of intelligence.

 ## Navigation